jonasvanderhaegen/symfony-custom-code-assessment/README.md

 Let's create a Restaurant Management System which involves more intricate business logic and system design.
+This is early work in progress at the moment, when I find the time.
+I started this code assessment to keep myself busy.

 # (Senior) Symfony Developer Assessment